 - How many yards of yarn do I need for a chunky knit blanket?

 - What kind of yarn is used for chunky blankets?

-Whether they be scarves, shrugs or blankets, it’s truly amazing what designs and patterns have been created to show off this knitting technique.
-All with just using your arms to knit projects!
+It’s truly amazing what arm knitting designs and patterns have been created to show off this technique.
+Whether they be scarves, shrugs or blankets, All with just using your arms to knit projects!
 No need for equipment like giant knitting needles.

 For those who aren’t familiar with arm knitting, it’s simply a matter of casting the stitches on to your arms instead of needles to knit all kinds of projects.

 This technique works best when using the super chunky yarn.
 Such as merino wool, blends of fibers, and vegan fiber that mimics wool and acrylic.